Best Foot Forward

-Like the girl, he pushed the door open, hard, the fresh air hitting him, giving for a momentary clarity of mind before the alcohol gave the last kick to the numbness he needed to face that dead house.
+Like the girl, he pushed the door open, hard, the fresh air hitting him, giving a momentary clarity of mind before the alcohol gave the last kick to the numbness he needed to face that dead house.

 He turned and tripped over something, struggling to catch his footing, while the noise of something crashing to the ground resounded.